patra-sidhartha/spring-transactions-note/README.md

 -- **noRollbackFor:** An array of exception types that, when thrown, will explicitly not cause the transaction to roll back, even if they are unchecked exceptions. value or transactionManager: A string qualifier used to specify which PlatformTransactionManager bean to use if multiple are configured in the application context. <br>

+-- By default, Spring only rolls back for Unchecked Exceptions (those extending RuntimeException or Error).
+It does not roll back for Checked Exceptions (those extending Exception but not RuntimeException, such as IOException or SQLException). <br>
+-- You use this attribute when you want the transaction to roll back even if a Checked Exception occurs. <br>
+// Example: Rollback for a checked exception (IOException) <br>
+@Transactional(rollbackFor = {IOException.class, MyCustomCheckedException.class}) <br>
+public void updateData() throws IOException { <br>
+    repository.updateSomeFields(); <br>
+    if (someCondition) { <br>
+        throw new IOException("Critical failure, rolling back."); <br>
+    }
+} <br>

+Rollback for All Exceptions: A very common pattern in modern Spring applications is to ensure that any exception triggers a rollback. <br>
+@Transactional(rollbackFor = Exception.class) <br>

 Spring-WebFlux
 -----------------------